mcoirad/the-grunfeld/_executives/Tim Connelly_['DEN', 'MIN'].md

 bpm_rank: 21
 draft_bust_list: '<ul>

-  <li>Drafted Emmanuel Mudiay with 7th pick but was worth 44th pick.</li>
+  <li>Drafted Emmanuel Mudiay with 7th pick but was worth 60th pick.</li>

   <li>Drafted Malik Beasley with 19th pick but was worth 13th pick.</li>

   <li>Drafted Juan Hernangómez with 15th pick but was worth 21th pick.</li>

   </ul>'
-draft_description: Tim Connelly ranks in the 89th percentile for drafting among executives in our database.
-Connelly's draft picks average out to be worth the equivalent of 10 spots higher than they were picked due to his good drafting.
+draft_description: Tim Connelly ranks in the 92th percentile for drafting among executives in our database.
+Connelly's draft picks average out to be worth the equivalent of 8 spots higher than they were picked due to his good drafting.
 draft_num_players: 14
-draft_overall_percentile_vorp: 91
+draft_overall_percentile_vorp: 92
-draft_rating_bpm: 8
+draft_rating_bpm: 4
-draft_rating_grade_bpm: A-
+draft_rating_grade_bpm: A
 draft_rating_grade_vorp: A
-draft_rating_percentile_bpm: 82
+draft_rating_percentile_bpm: 91
-draft_rating_percentile_vorp: 90
+draft_rating_percentile_vorp: 93
-draft_rating_vorp: 10
+draft_rating_vorp: 8
 draft_total_bpm: 227836
 draft_total_grade_bpm: A
 draft_total_grade_vorp: A